Harlan-Howe/numeric-image-decompression-2021/README.md

 I would like to draw your attention to the top of the main() method - I've created some variables that I would like to recommend to you, because I think you will find them useful.

-In addition to what we have seen, let us make our program a bit more forgiving:
+In addition to what we have seen, let us make our program a bit more forgiving:[^3]